 Spring in the valley means the weather can change in a minute — from a pleasant drizzle to a straight-on downpour to the sun peeking through clouds.
 With the rain picking up pace, we decided to look for a dry place to spend the afternoon.
 And we found a winner, too: The Albany Antique Mall is a 20,000-square-foot menagerie of antiques and collectibles that dates back before my grandfather’s birth.
 Want to buy Edison cylinders, Superman comic books, antique tools or World War II-era women’s clothes?
 Then this is the place.
 The mall even has an ancient moonshine still, a player piano and a horse-drawn carriage — if you have the cash and the means of moving them.
 Lugging a player piano back to Portland via bike and train seemed too much of a challenge for this trip.

 After wandering around the mall for a good hour, we checked into our hotel, the out-of-the-way but bike-friendly Best Western Plus Prairie Inn.
 We then headed to Vault 244 for dinner.
 Vault specializes, as many Pacific Northwest restaurants do, in seasonal fare, steaks and seafood.
 But Vault isn’t another cookie-cutter steakhouse; they do everything right.
 I asked the server if they have big rocks for their cocktails.
 (I’m picky.)
 “Of course,” she said with a friendly look that translates to: “You mean there are bars that don’t have big rocks?”
 I asked her if the bartender muddles fruit into the old-fashioned.
 “Of course not,” she said in much the same way.
 I was relieved.
 I knew I was in the right place.
 I ordered an old-fashioned and the top sirloin.
-I never order steak, but I’m glad I did.
+I rarely order steak, but I’m glad I did.
 I was drawn, rightfully, to the cut’s Manchego gratin side, which, frankly, is worth the trip to Albany alone.

 Day Three: Salem